dikahariss/desktop-linux-playbooks/README.md

 After running the playbook:
 1. Restart your system or log out and log back in to ensure all changes take effect.
-2. Open a new terminal to start using Zsh with Oh My Zsh.
-3. Configure your Git global settings:
+2. Configure your Git global settings:
    ```bash
    git config --global user.name "Your Name"
    git config --global user.email "your.email@example.com"
    ```
-4. For JetBrains IDEs, you may need to activate your license or start your trial.
+3. For JetBrains IDEs, you may need to activate your license or start your trial.

 ---